Policy and Procedures

 - Obstruction or disruption of teaching, research, administration, disciplinary procedures, or other College-authorized activities.

-- Sexual harassment of any person on College property or at College-authorized activities.
+- Sexual contact of any person on College property or at College-authorized activities without that person's consent including rape and other forms of sexual assault.

-- Physical abuse of any person on College property or at College-authorized activities, or conduct that threatens or endangers the health or safety of such person.
+- Stalking or Physical abuse of any person on College property or at College-authorized activities, or conduct that threatens or endangers the health or safety of such person.

 - Theft or damage to College property or property of others on College premises or at College-authorized activities.